 They all mean so much and I really do love them all.
 Each one has its own story and is a memory forever.

-The talented Kaj Jefferies — who we’re interviewing for our Magazine very soon! — recently created a documentary based on your series Boys, shot entirely on super 8 film.
+The talented Kaj Jefferies — who we would interview for our Magazine very soon! — recently created a documentary based on your series Boys, shot entirely on super 8 film.
 What was it like, seeing your project come to life like that?

 What’s next for Rosie Matheson?
 Are you working on any new projects at the moment?